 With the booming online industry, the number of vacancies among computer scientists and IT specialists has risen by a quarter, in 2018, around 42,000 new jobs were created in the IT sector.
 The shortage of IT experts has more than doubled in the past three years alone.

 Berlin is a tech start-up hub where young professionals can find exciting and perspective jobs.
-Getting a job in a tech company in Germany is also quite easy.
+Getting a job in a tech company in Germany is also relatively easy.

 This demand is relevant not only for programmers or software developers but also for computer scientists experts.

 All industries and businesses, automotive manufacturers or law firms, need at least one tech-savvy person.

 Our future is in the data.
 Currently, cybersecurity and data analytics are especially needed in the German economy.